cozyfex/next-app-router-boilerplate/components/README.md

 # Component Directory

-This directory is for global components.
+This directory is for global reusable component.